eric2523/eze-study-guide/algorithm-strategies/dynamic-programming.md

 ### Brute Force Solution
 Generate all possible substrings, and for each substring, check if it's a palindrome.
 This would take O(N<sup>2</sup>) time as we do a nested loop to compare each *n* element *n* times.
 Then to check if its a palindrome, we would need to loop through a str of length *n* again in O(N) time.
 Total time would be O(N<sup>3</sup>).

+### So why is this a good candidate for DP?
+Look at the case of "abcba".
+If we start from the middle of the string at "c" we knocked down one possibility (one letter are palidromes).
+If we expand out to "bcb" we know in order for a word to be a palindrome, first letter = last, and anything in between has to be a palindrome too.
+Wait!
+We just figured the string in between ("c")!
+Why make a redudant computation when dynamic programming exists? *"Ooo Ahhh"*.